The mentorNET project partners have created a mentorNET MOOC and a mentorNET Café App as freely available project deliverables.

-The mentorNET team will develop and make available worldwide a MOOC to teach about mentoring that will help would-be adult volunteers to mentor new migrants wanting to settle and integrate into the workplace and society of their new country.
+The mentorNET MOOC is an online course to teach about mentoring that aims to help would-be adult volunteers to mentor new migrants wanting to settle and integrate into the workplace and society of their new country.

 We asked respondents to define “mentoring”.
 Although the responses varied, there were a number of common themes that came through.
 These included the use of terms such as:

 This might be summarised as a mentor being “… a trusted advisor or companion who offers guidance and support by sharing knowledge to help their mentees develop or enhance needed skills and knowledge that enables them to progress in their lives.”

 One of the most important key themes that has emerged from the survey was trust: The need for a mentor to build trust with their mentee.
 A mentor cannot command trust, it has to be earned.
 It also works in the other direction; for example a mentor has to have confidence and trust that their mentee will follow through on agreed actions.

 Key skills that respondents thought mentors should have included listening skills, a knowledge of their mentee’s needs, intercultural skills and an understanding of the purpose of mentoring (including the goals).
 These skills varied slightly depending on whether mentoring was to be face to face or delivered remotely.

 The results and analysis of the survey responses were given to two people experienced in mentoring migrants.
 A couple of quotes from them:

 “I think that summarises well my view too.
 The only think two things I would want to add is that I think continuity is really important for the mentor/mentee relationship in order to see positive results, this can be a challenge for many different reasons.
 The other skill I think is important is the ability to boost the mentees confidence, I think that emotional aspect of self belief is really important to their success.
 Of course on both sides dedication is also required. hope that helps!"